Why is nonprofit advertising important?

 Given these statistics, you may ask, “How much should I spend on advertising?”

 All organizations are different.
-These differences among nonprofits of varying sectors are reflected in their ad spend (as shown in the graph below), which makes it a little tricky to come up with a specific figure.
+These differences among nonprofits of varying sectors are reflected in their ad spending (as shown in the graph below), which makes it a little tricky to come up with a specific figure.

 Nonprofits have spent an average of $0.07 for every dollar raised online.